helidon-io/helidon/messaging/README.md

 mapping failure as exhausted after its initial attempt so `await()` always terminates; with `FAIL`, leave the transport delivery available for redelivery so the connector can map it again.

+When mapping fails before a safe payload can be retained, pass a connector-specific immutable metadata envelope only to `startFailed`; its `entity()` may throw `MessagingException`. `MessageBatch` retains the envelope and delivery lineage without reading the entity, while `payloads()` propagates the mapping failure if called.
+The runtime can wrap the envelope in a `DeadLetterMessage` and route it to a local dead-letter envelope consumer; ordinary channel emission still rejects it.
+An outgoing connector must either support this failed-mapping form or reject it before its transport success point.

 For a partially mapped native batch, pass a root-aligned `BatchDeliveryException`: use `FAILED` or `INDETERMINATE` for unmappable items and `NOT_ATTEMPTED` for mapped siblings that have not reached application handlers.
 Never mark an undispatched item `SUCCEEDED`.
 The runtime settles the failed subset first.
 Successful `DROP` or dead-letter settlement